rust-lang/blog.rust-lang.org/content/inside-rust/how-josh-helps-rust-manage-code-across-multiple-repositories.md

 - When we make a breaking change to the (unstable) internal compiler API, on which some of these tools depend, we sometimes need to fix them in the same pull request, to ensure that they keep working on the `nightly` toolchain.

 This means that we have to deal with the classical problem of managing development of code across several repositories that depend on one another.
-This post covers our experience and some problems that we encountered with this cross-repository code sharing and describes how we leverage an awesome git tool called [Josh][Josh] (Just One Single History), which helps us overcome these challenges.
+This post covers our experience and some problems that we encountered with this cross-repository code sharing and describes how we leverage an awesome git tool called [JOSH][JOSH] (Just One Single History), which helps us overcome these challenges.

 ## Problem statement